KULeuven-Diepenbeek/appdev-course/content/android/data-storage.md

 Be warned (again): Volley is **asynchronous**, meaning "return bla" on response just won't work.
 To make things work, you'll have to (1) show a loading widget, (2) fire off the HTTP call by adding it to the queue and (3) do your thing on response, also not forgetting to update the UI.
 In case of a RecyclerView, that's `notifyDataSetChanged()`.
 Watch out with multithreading and changing UI logic!<br/>The example shows how you can still pass along a custom response handler object by making use of Kotlin's [SAM interfaces](https://kotlinlang.org/docs/fun-interfaces.html).<br/>In case of network exceptions, be sure to check the error message.
 IO procedures are prohibited on the Android Main thread.
 The [demo project](/extra/demo) shows how to deal with it using Kotlin's coroutines in case you execute synchronous network-related code (optional).
 {{% /notice %}}

 Volley can be confusing and difficult to use.
 It's a complimentary library, meaning it can be swapped out at any time in favor for alternatives such as [Retrofit](https://square.github.io/retrofit/).
 Feel free to do so.
-The [demo project](/extra/demo) also utilizes Volley.
+The [How Long To Beat demo project](/extra/demo) also utilizes Volley---feel free to rummage through its source code.